AVPTag/CardTag/README.md

 Jump to: https://github.com/AVPTag/CardTag/blob/main/README.md#package-information

-AVPTag is a way to run Gorilla Tag on a Google Cardboard.
+CardTag is a way to run Gorilla Tag on a Google Cardboard.
 Here is how.

 1. Every time a Gorilla Tag Steam VR (PC-VR) update comes out, our app will detect that.